samvera-labs/hydra_plugins_wg/Guidelines.md

 1. Plugins **should** abort installation if required dependencies are missing.

+  **Justification:** By failing fast, rather than later on during Application startup (or worse, during the runtime of a request) a plugin makes it easier to catch and resolve errors.
+Plugin usage becomes much more maintainable for the implementer when plugins can be relied upon to signal errors as early as possible, rather than failing in hard-to-predict ways at runtime.

 1. Plugins **should** undo any changes made to the host application during a failed installation.

 1. Plugins **should** provide information on any changes made to the host application that could not be undone after a failed installation.